 The Director of Virtual Production (DVP) role explained

-Over the past few years Asa Bailey has been working on-set as a Director of Virtual Production in Unreal Engine.
-In this article Asa explains more about the DVP role and his responsibilities working with Producers and Directors.
-For those who haven’t encountered the DVP role before it’s a technical / creative HOD role that has grown in popularity with the increased use of virtual production methods (virtual cinematography, realtime previsualisation, animation and VFX).
+Over the past few years Cinematographer and DOP Asa Bailey has been working on-set as a Director of Virtual Production in Unreal Engine.
+In this article Asa explains more about the his role and his responsibilities working with Producers and Directors.
+For those who haven’t encountered the DVP role before it’s a technical / creative DOP that specialises in virtual production methods (virtual cinematography, dynamic lighting, realtime previsualisation, animation and VFX).

 What does the Director of Virtual Production role entail?